Filter by Suburb

 Artable Studio

-These guys have all your artistic needs covered with various styles of classes held all across the Coast.
+Whether you prefer to paint in watercolour, oil or acrylic or favour a pencil in hand, Artable Studio has you covered.
 From Impressionist Landscapes to Floral Painting in Acrylic, you’re sure to find something that tickles your fancy.
-Classes are held in the loveliest of spaces, from The Borrowed Nursery to Burleigh Brewing and no doubt you’ll make a new friend or two amongst all the paint and good vibes.
-Classes are upwards of $49.50.
+Classes are held at various locations across the Gold Coast in the loveliest of spaces, from The Borrowed Nursery to Burleigh Brewing.
+You’ll undoubtedly make a new friend or two amongst all the paint and good vibes.
+Lessons start from $33.

 Where: Various Gold Coast locations